Business Hours - Monday-Friday: 8:00am to 5:00pm; Saturdays: 9:00am-1:00pm

 Canine Herpesvirus Antibody Neutralization

-Canine herpesvirus (CHV) is in the order Herpesvirales, family Herpesviridae, subfamily Alphaherpesvirinae, genus Varicellovirus as the species Canid alphaherpesvirus 1.
+Canine herpesvirus (CHV) or Canid alphaherpesvirus 1 is in the order Herpesvirales, family Herpesviridae, subfamily Alphaherpesvirinae, genus Varicellovirus.
 As a typical alphaherpesvirus, it shares many of the properties common to this group of viruses.
 As such, most infections are subclinical and the virus establishes latency in the host for the life of the animal.
-Virus will recrudesce for unknown reasons at unpredictable intervals in many instances with no overt signs.
-It is through this mechanism that the virus spreads and persists in the canine population.
+Virus can recrudesce at unpredictable intervals in many instances with no overt signs.
+It is through this is the mechanism that enable virus spread and persistence in the canine population.

-The chart below represents the positive CHV neutralizing antibody reports (306) issued by the AHDC from a total of 714 test requests or a sero-prevalence of 42.9%.
+The chart below represents the positive CHV neutralizing antibody reports (520) issued by the AHDC from a total of 1203 test requests or a sero-prevalence of 43.2%.
 As these are not random samples stratified by age or geographic region, the canine population sero-prevalence may be different.
 These submissions also include animals that were suspected of having a clinical event due to a CHV infection as well as a screening tests for the breeding population.
 Interpreting the significance of an antibody titer is difficult without knowing the timing of the infection.
-Early acute infection values may be in the range of titers for latently infected animals (16-64).
-When values exceed 128, this is most consistent with a recent infection.
-NOTE: Antibody titers at the AHDC are reported as the reciprocal of the dilution at the endpoint, e.g., 1:64 = 64.
+Early acute infection values may be in the range of titers for latently infected animals (Pos 16- Pos 64).
+When values exceed Pos 128, this is most consistent with a recent infection.
+NOTE: Antibody titers at the AHDC are reported as the reciprocal of the highest dilution capable of completely inhibiting/blocking CHV infection/replication (dilution at the 100% endpoint, e.g., 1:64 = Pos 64).